BlueGummi/charmos/README.md

 - [ ] we can reserve something like IRQs 200-223 or whatever...

 - [ ] free functions for devices and other structs

+- [ ] mem alloc failure handling (do not power off the 'puter when OOM)

 ### "The Basics"